moigagoo/cliar/docs/cookbook/customparser.rst

 Custom Arg Parsers
 ******************

-.. note:: This example works in Python 3 only.

 Arg type can be any Python callable that accepts a string, including custom functions. `Read more <https://docs.python.org/3/library/argparse.html#type>`__ in the argparse docs.

 :download:`Download source <customparser.py>`